Algorithms for FFT Beamforming Radio Interferometers: Introduction

-In the near term, FFT beamforming will be used at the CHIME (specifically CHIME/FRB, \citealp{2017arXiv170204728N}) and HIRAX telescopes to search for fast radio bursts.
-In this application, the calibration challenges that currently prevent FFT beamforming from being used for hydrogen surveys \citep{2009MNRAS.394.1575L, 2010MNRAS.408.1029L, 2014SPIE.9145E..4VN} are less severe.
-The use of FFT beamforming in this application does present other challenges however.
+The use of FFT beamforming in FRB searches does present other challenges however.
 The simplest FFT beamforming algorithms give little control over the locations of the beams on the sky, and these locations are wavelength dependant.
-Transient surveys typically need to maximize broadband sensitivity to a single location, rather than form a map of the entire sky.
+Transient surveys typically need to maximize instantaneous broadband sensitivity to a single location, rather than form a map of the static sky.
 As such, the chromaticity of the beam locations must be dealt with in some way, but the simplest methods of doing so introduce severe spectral structure in the beam shape \citep{2017arXiv170204728N}.
 Another issue is a poor understanding of the noise properties of individual beams and how it is correlated between them.
 This has led to confusion in how well a transient source can be localized from a multi-beam detection, and the optimal algorithm for doing so.